 ☕ Breakfast, 🥘 Lunch, 🍗 Dinner

-Then take a walk through Khon Kaen Town, visiting Phra That Kham Kaen at Wat Chetiyaphum, where the city of Khon Kaen is believed to have been founded in ancient times.
-Visit Nong Wang Temple and climb the nine flights of stairs in the temple's pagoda to enjoy panoramic views of the city and Kaen Nakorn Lake.
+Then, take a walk through Khon Kaen town, visiting Phra That Kham Kaen at Wat Chetiyaphum, where the city of Khon Kaen is believed to have been founded in ancient times.
+Continue to Nong Wang Temple and climb the nine flights of stairs in the temple’s pagoda to enjoy panoramic views of the city and Kaen Nakorn Lake.

-Depart to Khao Suan Kwang for lunch and enjoy Isaan’s famous roast-chicken and papaya salad.
+Depart for Khao Suan Kwang for lunch and enjoy Isaan’s famous roast chicken and papaya salad.

-Then continue to Baan Chiang Village, an archaeological site located in Udon Thani Province.
-Baan Chiang was discovered in 1957 by Stephen Young, a Harvard sociology graduate, but a major excavation of the site only commenced in the 1970s.
+Then, continue to Baan Chiang Village, an archaeological site located in Udon Thani Province.
+Baan Chiang was discovered in 1957 by Stephen Young, a Harvard sociology graduate, but major excavations of the site did not commence until the 1970s.

-This excavation found evidence of prehistoric settlements dating back between 1,800 and 5,600 years.
-Baan Chiang is best-known for the beautiful pottery the ancient villagers made, but many other artefacts have also been discovered including, metals, charcoal, animal bones and human skeletons.
-UNESCO registered Baan Chiang as a World Heritage site in 1992.
+The excavation uncovered evidence of prehistoric settlements dating back between 1,800 and 5,600 years.
+Baan Chiang is best known for the beautiful pottery created by the ancient villagers, but many other artifacts have also been discovered, including metals, charcoal, animal bones, and human skeletons.
+UNESCO registered Baan Chiang as a World Heritage Site in 1992.

-Depart to Wang Nam Mok Homestay, an award-winning village that preserves its natural environment and creates employment for local people.
-Upon arrival, receive a warm, traditional welcome from the villagers.
-After checking in, have a chance to walk around the village, which is situated amongst rice paddies, and interact with local children playing or swimming after school.
-Enjoy chatting or taking part in their activities or helping the hosts prepare dinner.
+Depart for Wang Nam Mok Homestay, an award-winning village that preserves its natural environment and creates employment opportunities for local people.
+Upon arrival, the villagers will offer guests a warm, traditional welcome.
+After checking in, guests have the opportunity to walk around the village, which is situated among rice paddies, and interact with local children playing or swimming after school.
+Guests can enjoy chatting, participating in their activities, or helping the hosts prepare dinner.

-Tonight, the villagers perform the traditional Baci Ceremony, blessing visitors with good luck, health and a safe journey.
-Then enjoy a local dinner together with the locals.
+In the evening, the villagers perform the traditional Baci ceremony, blessing visitors with good luck, health, and a safe journey.
+Afterwards, enjoy a local dinner together.

 Inclusions: